common-group/pg-dispatcher/README.md

 # pg-dispatch

-Abstract listener for PostgreSQL, that listens to a single database channel and executes a given command when a notification arrives.
+Abstract listener for PostgreSQL that listens to a single database channel and executes a given command when a notification arrives.
 The notification payload, if any, is sent though the executed command's standard input.